 Climate: Drought and unusual weather patterns directly affected the ability to harvest roots during the dormancy season.
-The weather pattern of the seed source and our location was completely different at harvest.
-The Iowa grower could not dig black cohosh, bloodroot or goldenseal roots due to drought and lack of fall soil loosening rains making black cohosh, bloodroot and goldenseal unable to be harvested by the beginning of November.
+The weather patterns of the seed source and our location was completely different at harvest.
+The Iowa grower could not dig black cohosh, bloodroot or goldenseal roots due to drought and lack of soil loosening rains making black cohosh, bloodroot and goldenseal unable to be harvested without damage by the beginning of November.
 He was able to provide 100 ginseng roots on October 21 as he had irrigation at the ginseng location and was able to loosen the roots.
-By the beginning of November it looked like we would not receive the roots before winter freeze up so they would be sent in the spring which would set the study back.
-That's when I decided to contact the West Virginia grower as a backup hoping he might still have roots to sell.
+By the beginning of November it looked like we would not receive the roots before winter freeze up so they would be sent in the spring which would set the project back.
+I decided to contact the West Virginia grower as a backup hoping he might still have roots to sell.
 After an informative discussion on lack of soil Calcium which must be high to grow ginseng, he suggested we buy a sample size of approximately 20 roots to plant this fall (2022) and work on increasing soil Calcium using compost, raised beds and amendments which we were already in the process of doing.
-Since the climate in W. VA was different, there were no issues digging roots and they were delivered and planted by Nov 9, 2022.
+Since the climate in W. VA was different than in Iowa, there were no issues digging roots and they were delivered and planted by Nov 9, 2022.
 By the next week, the Iowa grower called so say the rain had finally arrived and he could supply the order .
 As the weather was unusually warm and was going to remain warm for another week according to reports, I agreed to the shipment .
 Planting was completed on Nov 19 in the snow.

 Site selection, bed preparation and planting : Site selection was not entirely dependent on plantshoe.org but also Table 5.
 Visual Site Assessment and Grading Criteria for Potential Woodland Ginseng Growing Operation for a Northern Forest from the book Growing and Marketing Ginseng, Goldenseal, and other Woodland Medicinals by Jeanine Davis and Scott Persons and considerations based on conversations with both growers.
 Since ginseng would be the biggest challenge to grow with calcium levels extremely low, I decided to base the site location of all the plants on the highest scoring site for ginseng.
-After searching for the perfect site to grow ginseng for months, and research on other rare plant locations in NH, Cose proximity to our farm, the presence of companion plants and trees , deep shade and a west facing slope were the best site criteria.
-Although the site is not ideal, it could be said that if we are successful in growing forest medicinals in this location, it is possible they may be grown in other challenging locations in NH.
+After searching for the perfect site to grow ginseng for months, and research on other rare plant locations in NH, Close proximity to our farm, the presence of companion plants and trees , deep shade and a west facing slope were the best site criteria.
+Although the site is not ideal, if we are successful in growing forest medicinals in this location, it is possible they may be grown in other challenging locations in NH.